 State Agencies – Complaint Policies and Processes

-Additionally, if you are not satisfied with the outcome of the complaint, you may choose to file a complaint with the Consumer Protection Division of the North Carolina Department of Justice, please visit the State Attorney General’s web page regarding complaints at: http://www.ncdoj.gov/complaint.
+Additionally, if you are not satisfied with the outcome of the complaint, you may choose to file a complaint with the Consumer Protection Division of the North Carolina Department of Justice, please visit the State Attorney General’s web page regarding complaints at: http://www.ncdoj.gov/complaint (link directly to the online complaint form here).
 North Carolina residents may call (877) 566-7226.
 Outside of North Carolina, please call (919) 716-6000.
 En Español (919) 716-0058.

 If you choose to mail a complaint, please use the following address: